dazzag24/tailscale-aws/README.md

 ### SSH Config File Suggestion

-Use an `~/.ssh/config` file to map the various name and ip combinations.
+Once you have successfully tested you may want to merge the content of the ssh.config permanently witj your `~/.ssh/config` file to map the various name and ip combinations.
 An example below showing the two nodes below described in Step 2 of the setup instructions.

 Update the x.x.x.x placeholders with the IPs of your servers and change the IdentityFile name if you didn't save your key pair as ts.pem